Jeremy Collins: Winners at War

 Collins played for a third time on the series' 40th season, which is the show's first "all-winners" edition.
 He was originally a member of the Sele tribe.
 On day 2, he voted with his ally Natalie Anderson but was shocked when Anderson was blindsided.
 Anderson gave him her Fire Token upon her elimination, which he found the following morning.
-Collins also gained a Safety without Power advantage from Anderson, who was on Extinction Island. this advantage gave him to power to leave a tribal council before the vote.
+Collins also gained a Safety without Power advantage from Anderson, who was on Extinction Island. this advantage gave him the power to leave a tribal council before the vote.

 At the merge, Collins won the first immunity challenge but ended up having to vote out his close ally Wendell Holland at the merged tribal council.
 At the final 10, he used his safety without power advantage (the last time he could use it) and left tribal council, which ended up being necessary, as he was targeted by Tony Vlachos's alliance.
 Collins received votes at the final 9 and 8 but was saved by Vlachos.
 He was eventually betrayed and blindsided by Vlachos at the final 7.
 He lost the re-entry duel on day 35 and finished in 8th place.

 At the Final Tribal Council, he expressed some anger to Vlachos for betraying him.
 As a juror, he voted for Anderson to win, but the latter lost to Tony, who became the second two-time winner in Survivor history.

 Additional television appearances

 In 2016, Collins appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
 The episode aired on May 23, 2016.

+In 2025, Collins appeared in season three of The Traitors.